-During an event weather reports and flood warnings are very important, but not infallible.
+During a severe weather event, weather reports and flood warnings are very important, but not infallible.
 It is very difficult to predict the precise location where flooding might occur as a result of rainfall; predicting flooding from rivers is easier, by comparison.
-There is a limit to the number of sand bags that the council can provide, despite residents' expectations, which is consistent with the similar approach being promoted by the FLAGs.
+There is a limit to the number of sand bags that the council can provide, despite residents' expectations, which is consistent with the approach being promoted by the FLAGs.